 Never go to sleep without first deciding what your workout will look like the next morning.
 Make it fun, and you’ll be much more likely to follow-through.

-Secret #4: Keep your alarm clock at least 10 feet away from your bed.
+Secret #4: Keep your alarm clock at least 10 feet from your bed.

 It’s too easy to hit the snooze button if you just have to roll-over to do so.
-These days, I keep my alarm clock in my bedroom closet, so I have to get out of bed to turn it off.
-Once you’re out of bed, the hardest part is done, especially when you got enough sleep the night before, you laid out all your workout clothes and equipment the night before, and you planned a morning workout that you are genuinely looking forward to.
+These days, I keep my alarm clock in my bedroom closet.
+That way, I have to get out of bed to turn it off.
+Once you’re out of bed, the hardest part is done.
+This is especially true when you got enough sleep the night before, you laid out all your stuff the night before, and you planned a morning workout that you are looking forward to.

-You don’t need to be a “morning person” to work out before work.
+Wondering how to exercise before work?
+You don’t need to be a “morning person.”
 Anyone can form the morning exercise habit by developing a smarter bedtime strategy.
 The decision to work out in the morning is really made by what you do (or what you don’t do) the night before.